LakeinLove/Mage-The-Awakening/Lexicon/Combat/Extreme Environments.md

 When exposed to a harsh environment, the Storyteller assigns a level to the environment, using the chart below as a guideline.
 Survival gear can reduce the effective environment level.

 While characters are exposed to these conditions, they suffer the level of the environment as a penalty to all actions.
-After a number of hours equal to the character’s Stamina, he takes bashing damage equal to the environment’s level once per hour.\
+After a number of hours equal to the character’s [[Stamina]], he takes bashing damage equal to the environment’s level once per hour.\
 In the case of a Level 3 exposure, the damage is lethal instead of bashing.
-Fourth-level environments cause lethal damage each turn after a number of turns equal to the character’s Stamina.
+Fourth-level environments cause lethal damage each turn after a number of turns equal to the character’s [[Stamina]].

 Any damage caused by levels 2–4 exposure leaves lasting marks, scars, and tissue damage.
 Damage caused by Extreme Environments cannot be healed until the character is back in a safe environment.